bluebat/gnu-efi-applets/README.md

 =====
 * Setting values to shell variables in Assign.c only partially works.
 This function can't be applied to SetA.c and Input.c yet.
+* Calling freopen in minised from efilibc not works.